Beatrice Webb: Early life

-Beatrice freely acknowledged male mental superiority and agreed with Spencer that women's education needed, above all, to include instruction in household duties.
+Webb freely acknowledged male mental superiority and agreed with Spencer that women's education needed, above all, to include instruction in household duties.
 She believed that a woman needed definite home duties to fulfill and someone to be dependent on her love and care.

 From an early age Webb was self-taught and cited as important influences the cooperative movement and the philosopher Herbert Spencer.
 After her mother's death in 1882 she acted as a hostess and companion for her father.
 In 1882, she began a relationship with twice-widowed Radical politician Joseph Chamberlain, by then a Cabinet minister in William Gladstone's second government.
 He would not accept her need for independence as a woman and after four years of "storm and stress" their relationship failed.

 Marriage in 1892 to Sidney Webb established a lifelong "partnership" of shared causes.
 At the beginning of 1901, Webb wrote that she and Sidney were "still on our honeymoon and every year makes our relationship more tender and complete."

 She and her husband were friends with the philosopher Bertrand Russell.

 My Creed and My Craft

-Beatrice Webb left an unfinished autobiography, under the general title My Creed and My Craft.
+Webb left an unfinished autobiography, under the general title My Creed and My Craft.
 At her death, aged 85, the only autobiographical work she had published was My Apprenticeship (1926).
 The posthumously issued Our Partnership (1948) covered the first two decades of her marriage to Sidney Webb between 1892 and 1911 and their collaboration on a variety of public issues.

 In the preface to the second work, its editors refer to Webb's:

 desire to describe truthfully her lifelong pursuit of a living philosophy, her changes of outlook and ideas, her growing distrust of benevolent philanthropy as a means of redeeming 'poor suffering humanity' and her leaving of the field of abstract economic theory for the then practically unexplored paths of scientific social research.

 In 1926, when Webb had begun to prepare the second volume, Our Partnership, only to be repeatedly distracted by other more pressing commitments, the book's editors report her finding it difficult to express "her philosophy of life, her belief in the scientific method, but its purpose guided always by religious emotion."